shingetsu-gou/shingetsu-gou/README.md

 		* update.txt
 7. dnsname in config.py is same as server_name in saku.ini in Gou.
 8. Gou has moonlight-like function (I believe), _heavymoon_.
 Add [Gateway] moonlight:true in saku.ini if you want to use.
 THIS FUNCTION IS NOT RECOMMENDED because of _heavy_ network load.
+9. Contents of some links are embed into the thread.
+If you don't like it you can disable by [Gateway] enable_embed:false.

 # Note